Education4Climate/Education4Climate/README.md

 <a href="https://theshiftproject.org/equipe/#benevoles"><img src="https://theshiftproject.org/wp-content/uploads/2017/10/SHIFTERS-TSP-L500PX-BLANC.png" alt="The Shifters" width="230px"></a>

-# unicrawl
+# Education4climate

-Unicrawl is a tool for crawling and analyzing data from higher education schools.
+[Universities4climate](https://education4climate.be/) is a tool for crawling and analyzing data from higher education schools.

 This tool is developed in the context of the project Education4Climate by the volunteering group 'The Shifters' - Belgium.

-The scope of the project is the higher education schools in Belgium but the methods used here could easily extended to other countries.
+The scope of the project is the higher education schools in Belgium but the methods used here could easily be extended to other countries.

 ## Composition